 The programme is designed on the basis of Simavi’s Financial, Institutional, Environment, Technical and Social (FIETS) sustainability framework.
 Simavi believes that when capacities of local governments are enhanced and key elements are embedded in government systems and processes, local actors will be enable to replicate and scale up the STBM throughout Indonesia.

 The ultimate aim is to develop a workable model that can be applied anywhere in Indonesia with the potential to accelerate progress towards achieving the goal of universal coverage of water and sanitation in Indonesia.
-This supports the Government of Indonesia’s vision of achieving universal access to sanitation by 2019.
+This supports the Government of Indonesia’s vision of achieving universal access to sanitation.

-To address the challenges in Indonesia, Simavi, supported by IRC, has developed a completely new Theory of Change that forms the basis for SEHATI.
+To address the challenges in Indonesia, Simavi, supported by IRC, has developed a Theory of Change that formed the basis for SEHATI.
 This programme has been designed on the following principles:

-- Sanitation and hygiene service delivery models must result in sustained change and must be scalable to support and contribute to the Government of Indonesia’s goal of ensuring universal access by 2019.
+- Sanitation and hygiene service delivery models must result in sustained change and must be scalable to support and contribute to the Government of Indonesia’s goal of ensuring universal access.

 - Local government authorities with strong and committed leaders must be in the lead as they are the duty bearers, and thus responsible for WASH service delivery within their jurisdiction.

-- The 5 local implementing partners should stay away from direct implementation and instead facilitate, innovate and in particular strengthen organizational and institutional capacities at district and lower levels.
+- The 5 local implementing partners should stay away from direct implementation and instead facilitate, innovate and in particular strengthen organisational and institutional capacities at district and lower levels.

-Organizational and institutional capacity building should include interventions that will help the realization of the 5 STBM pillars in government planning, budgeting and service delivery systems and processes.
+Organisational and institutional capacity building should include interventions that will help the realisation of the 5 STBM pillars in government planning, budgeting and service delivery systems and processes.
 This will then enable local authorities to replicate and scale up the implementation of STBM to other, non-SEHATI villages.